-We urge you to prioritize the health and financial well-being of consumers, to oppose this newest iteration of the efforts to repeal the ACA, and to focus on bipartisan legislation to stabilize insurance marketplaces where needed and contain the rising costs of care and coverage.
+We too urge that, instead of pushing again for a measure that would undercut millions of American's access and quality of healthcare, you focus on passing solutions to stabilize and strengthen the insurance markets.
+We ask you to prioritize the health and financial well-being of consumers, to oppose this newest iteration of the efforts to repeal the ACA, and to focus on bipartisan legislation to stabilize insurance marketplaces where needed and contain the rising costs of care and coverage.